MatteoMagnini/distributed-systems-python-101/content/_index.md

     2. a _textual report_ describing the __design__ and __development processes__ of the artifact itself

 - The __report is more important than the source code__
-    + the code could be a simple, pissibly incomplete, prototype or stub
+    + the code could be a simple, possibly incomplete, prototype or stub

 - The project work can be done _individually_ or in _groups_ of __up to 4 students__
     + we _recommend_ doing it in _groups_, to practice with teamwork